First Time User? Sign Up Now

 Standard treatment options for newly diagnosed childhood high-grade astrocytomas include the following:

 The use of temozolomide to treat glioblastoma was initially investigated in adults.
-In adults, the addition of temozolomide during and after radiation therapy resulted in improved 2-year EFS as compared with treatment with radiation therapy alone.
-Adult patients with glioblastoma with a MGMT promoter benefitted from temozolomide, whereas those who did not have a methylated MGMT promoter did not benefit from temozolomide.[13,14] The role of temozolomide given concurrently with radiation therapy for children with supratentorial high-grade glioma appears comparable to the outcome seen in children treated with nitrosourea-based therapy and again demonstrated an EFS advantage for those children without MGMT overexpression.
+In adults, the addition of temozolomide during and after radiation therapy resulted in improved 2-year EFS compared with treatment with radiation therapy alone.
+Adult patients with glioblastoma with an MGMT promoter benefitted from temozolomide, whereas those who did not have a methylated MGMT promoter did not benefit from temozolomide.[12,13] The role of temozolomide given concurrently with radiation therapy for children with supratentorial high-grade glioma appears comparable to the outcome seen in children treated with nitrosourea-based therapy and again demonstrated an EFS advantage for those children without MGMT overexpression.
 The use of adjuvant bevacizumab after radiation therapy does not prolong OS or progression-free survival in pediatric patients with newly diagnosed high-grade gliomas.

 Early-phase therapeutic trials may be available for selected patients.
 These trials may be available via the Children's Oncology Group (COG), the Pediatric Brain Tumor Consortium, or other entities.
 Information about National Cancer Institute (NCI)–supported clinical trials can be found on the NCI website.
 For information about clinical trials sponsored by other organizations, refer to the ClinicalTrials.gov website.